jdoleary/WebsocketPie/readme.md

 - game.ts
     - Handles game messages (still agnostic to which game)

+# API
+network.ts provides the main socket API.
+Socket.io messages that SERVER is listening for:
+- 'data' : Data from one client, to be echoed to other client(s) in the same room
+- 'joinRoom' : When a client tries to join a room
+- 'resetRoom' : To be removed, for comepletely remakings a room.
+- 'leaveRoom' : TODO: When a client leaves a room

+Socket.io messages that CLIENTS should listen for:
+- 'client-data' : Info about all clients connected to a room.
+Useful for displaying the state of the room lobby for example.
+- 'data' : Data send from the server that is an echo of data that the server recieved from another client

 # Tasks
 - Remove frontend (it should be in a separate repo)
 - Send client IDs along with echoed messages so that client can send messages to another specific client in the room